hashgraph/hedera-nft-auction-demo/README.md

 ## Notes

-The java projects use Lombok, ensure that the plug is in installed and configured properly [Lombok Plugin](https://www.baeldung.com/lombok-ide)
+The java projects use Lombok, ensure that the plug is installed in your IDE and configured properly [Lombok Plugin](https://www.baeldung.com/lombok-ide)

 Note that enabling annotation processing differs between versions of IntelliJ `Preferences > Compiler > Annotation Processors` before IntelliJ2017, starting with IntelliJ 2017, the "Enable Annotation Processing" checkbox has moved to: `Settings > Build, Execution, Deployment > Compiler > Annotation Processors`